Discrete Fracture Network Multiapp

 Well spacing100 m

-Figure 1: (a) FALCON matrix domain for fracture-flow validation problem with temperature (in K) after 3 years of operation.
-A fracture is embedded in the center of this matrix domain. (b) Embedded fracture mesh with temperature profile (in K) after 3 years of operation.
-Fluid injection in the fracture occurs at the right-hand side and fluid production is from the left-hand side.
+Figure 2: FALCON embedded fracture mesh with temperature profile (in K) after 3 years of operation.
+Fluid injection in the fracture occurs at the left side and fluid production is from the right side.

 References

 1. AC Gringarten, PA Witherspoon, and Yuzo Ohnishi.
 Theory of heat extraction from fractured hot dry rock.
-Journal of Geophysical Research, 80(8):1120–1124, 1975.[BibTeX]
+Journal of Geophysical Research, 80(8):1120–1124, 1975.[Export]